sean-ohanian/hello-world/README.md

 # hello-world

-I've had tacos on the moon and I find them inferior to tacos on Earth.
+I have had tacos on the moon and I find them inferior to tacos on Earth.